StuartAshby/tensorflow-ninjago-character-classification/README.md

 ## What is the basis for this project?
 The basis for this project can be found in [Tensorflow's Image Recognition docs](https://www.tensorflow.org/tutorials/image_recognition).
 In this project I've retrained the Tensorflow Inception model to add new image classifications.
 TensorFlow is an open-source software library for dataflow programming across a range of tasks.
 It is a symbolic math library, and also used for machine learning applications such as neural networks.
 As always, thank you [Wikipedia](https://en.wikipedia.org/wiki/TensorFlow).

-This setup is for a Mac.
-It will work on Windows (or Linux) as well, but you may need to make some adjustments.
+This setup is for Mac or Windows.
+Tensorflow will also run on [Linux](https://www.tensorflow.org/install/install_linux).

 Let's get Tensorflow fired up.
 We'll run this in a virtual enironment -- Virtualenv (Mac) or Anaconda (Windows) -- to keep it separate and interference-free from other Python stuff on our machine.
-Tensorflow will also run on [Linux](https://www.tensorflow.org/install/install_linux).
 We're running Python 2.7.x here on Mac and Python 3.6.x on Windows.
 Please note this will also run with Python 3.x on Mac [with some minor adjustments to our commands](https://www.tensorflow.org/install/install_mac).

 ## Setup for Mac
 Install Tensorflow with Virtualenv.
 You'll need [pip](https://pip.pypa.io/en/stable/installing/):